Jymit/macos-notes/README.md

 A Unix-like operating system developed at Carnegie-Mellon University in the period between 1985 and 1994.
 The Mach kernel was designed with a microkernel architecture that makes it easily portable to different platforms.
 Operating systems based on Mach include NextStep, OSF/1 and macOS.

+MACL

+com.apple.macl

+The obscure feature, a hidden part of MacOS that underpins Apple’s concept of User-Intent, a shift in focus for MacOS privacy controls in an attempt to stop endless prompts interrupting the user.

+The MACL attribute usually consists of a header value of 02 00 followed by a UUID corresponding to the application permitted to access the file.
+The UUID is unique for each system, user and application meaning that we can’t preempt what this value will be in advance.

+xattr -l file1

 # macos security